guntrip/gitdiary/README.md

 `2016-09.md`
 `2016-10.md`

 Within each file, diary entries are added with the newest at the top, grouped into days.
+There's an [example file here](https://github.com/stevecat/gitdiary/blob/master/example.md).

 ### Usage